mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 - Two things to check:

     + You have removed these 3 styles from `.star` as it's would be pointless to repeat them.
-Cut & paste, not Copy & Paste.
+Cut & Paste, not Copy & Paste.

-    + You have removed the original border style from `.box` before adding these?
+    + Remove the original border style from `.box` before adding these new border styles.

 - Save `exercise-12.html` and refresh it in your browser.